 Anchored groups of Subwave units will be deployed in coastal waters where water depths permit anchoring but is deeper than the wave base.
 A cable will transmit power to the consumer.
 The seabed conditions are irrelevant.
 The same goes for tides.
 Strong current, on the other hand, will cause problems and should be avoided.

-A main point of the Subwave concept is that the turbines should be located at a depth that is at least half the maximum wavelength in the sea area where it is deployd.
-Here, the turbines will operate in a virtually stagnant body of water and will be shielded from the beatings on the surface.
-There will be little sunlight on such depths which reduces the problem of biofouling.
-The buoys on the surface are the only parts that have to withstand the conditions there.
+The turbines shall be located at a depth of at least half the prevailing wavelength in the sea area where it is deployed.
+Here, the turbines will operate in an almost stagnant body of water and will be shielded from the impact on the surface.
+There will be little sunlight at such depths.
+This reduces the problem of biological fouling.

 The water movement down in the depths is illustrated below.

 Credit (animation): By Kraaiennest - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=3374567

 Explanation: The red circles are the present positions of massless particles, moving with the flow velocity.
 The light-blue line gives the path of these particles, and the light-blue circles the particle position after each wave period.
 The white dots are fluid particles, also followed in time.